merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

-%(anvi-estimate-kegg-metabolism)s predicts the metabolic capabilities of organisms based on their genetic content.
+%(anvi-estimate-metabolism)s predicts the metabolic capabilities of organisms based on their genetic content.
 It relies upon %(kegg-functions)s and metabolism information from the KEGG resource, which is stored in %(kegg-db)s.

 The metabolic pathways that this program currently considers are those defined by KOs in the [KEGG MODULES resource](https://www.genome.jp/kegg/module.html).
 Each KO represents a gene function, and a KEGG module is a set of KOs that collectively carry out the steps in a metabolic pathway.
 Therefore, for this to work, you need to have annotated your %(contigs-db)s with hits to the KEGG KOfam database by running %(anvi-run-kegg-kofams) prior to using this program.